forget the wee

 Our story

-These reviews are from Facebook and England Athletics report here
+These are our favourite reviews from TrustPilot and England Athletics trial

 Taking the p!*s out of bladder leaks